purushottamnawale/git-cheat-sheet/README.md

 ```

 ```
 cat ~/.ssh/id_ed25519.pub
 ```
-Copy the content and add it into GitHub -> Settings -> SSH and GPG keys -> New SSH key
+Copy the content and add it into GitHub/GitLab -> Settings -> SSH and GPG keys -> New SSH key